GiovineItalia/Gadfly.jl/docs/src/tutorial.md

 p # hide
 ```

+If some of the text in this image is overlapping other text, your browser
+likely has a minimum font size set.
+You will need to unset this option for
+the plots to render correctly in your web browser.

 If you are working at the REPL, a quicker way to see the image is to omit
 the semi-colon trailing `plot`.
 This automatically renders the image to
 your default multimedia display, typically an internet browser.
 No need